 The Marina Arts District isn't named that for nothin'!
 This downtown Corpus Christi area is full of art that you can't find in a gallery.
 Keep an eye out for these pieces of must-see street art.
 And speaking of street art, coast your way around the city with our Mural & Art Trail pass!

-Endless Sunset: The Colors of Our City - Corpus Christi Caller-Times mural
+Endless Sunset: The Colors of Our City - Corpus Christi Caller-Times

-Loteria Corpus Christi - K-Space Contemporary
+Loteria Corpus Christi - K Space Contemporary

 Greetings from Corpus Christi Mural